Nijanthan08/movies-rest-api/README.md

 # movies-rest-api
 REST API build using NODE JS.

 REST API for the WEB APP(Movie Review Portal).
-API host the following services mentioend below:
+API host the following services mentioned below:

 1. View the list of Movies available from the HTTP service GET : http://localhost:8080/api/movies